 A resident of Montgomery County for nearly 35 years, Lawrence brings a diverse set of skills and experience to the Board.
 Lawrence has served as Temple University’s Vice President for Alumni Relations overseeing the activities of the Office of Alumni Relations and the Temple University Alumni Association.
 He was the first Vice President appointed to this position in Temple history.
 Previously, he served as Senior Vice President for Government, Community and Public Affairs at Temple where he oversaw the offices of Government Relations and Community Relations directing all of Temple’s outreach and advocacy activities at the state, local and federal levels of government and community engagement.

 Commissioner Lawrence currently serves on the boards of SEPTA and the Greater Valley Forge Transportation Management Association.
-Lawrence’s prior board service includes the Avenue of the Arts, Inc., Big Brothers-Big Sisters Independence Region, Big Brothers-Big Sisters of Montgomery County, Committee of Seventy, Easter Seals of Southeastern PA, the Greater Philadelphia Chamber of Commerce, the James A. Finnegan Foundation, North Penn Chamber of Commerce, the North Penn Valley Boys and Girls Club, the Philadelphia Industrial Development Corporation.
-“Coach Ken” has also volunteered as youth sports coach for several years in the Plymouth JR ABA and the Colonial Soccer League.
+Previously, he was appointed by the Governor to the Charter School Appeals Board and the PA Judicial Conduct Board.
+Lawrence’s prior non-profit board service includes the Avenue of the Arts, Inc., Big Brothers-Big Sisters Independence Region, Big Brothers Big Sisters of Montgomery County, Committee of Seventy, Easter Seals of Southeastern PA, the Greater Philadelphia Chamber of Commerce, the James A. Finnegan Foundation, North Penn Chamber of Commerce, the North Penn Valley Boys and Girls Club, the Philadelphia Industrial Development Corporation and the Valley Forge Convention and Visitors Board.
+Known as “Coach Ken” too many, Ken volunteered for several years as a youth coach in the Plymouth JR ABA, the Colonial Soccer League and Plymouth Little League.

 Lawrence has been the recipient of several awards including; the 2018 Raymond H. Miley, Jr. Distinguished Service Award from the Chamber of Commerce for Greater Montgomery County, the 2018 Driving Fatherhood Award from the Maternity Care Coalition, the 2016 Philadelphia Tribune: Most Influential African Americans, the 2005 Philadelphia Business Journal: 40 Under Forty Award, and the 1999 Big Brother of the Year (North Central Philadelphia).